Financial Aid

 Students must reapply for financial aid each award year.
 The FAFSA should be completed as soon as possible after October 1.

-After completing the financial aid application process, a student will receive a financial aid award letter.
-The award letter will include the type(s) of assistance and award amount(s) the student is eligible to receive.
+After completing the financial aid application process, a student will receive a financial aid offer letter.
+The offer letter will include the type(s) of financial aid assistance and amount(s) the student is eligible to receive.

 Types of Financial Aid